Using Message Editor

 Messages

-The WYSIWYG message editor view, you may click Text Message, HTML Design, HTML Source or Preview to switch between the editor views.
+The WYSIWYG message editor view, you may click Text Message, HTML Message or HTML Source to switch between the editor views.

 Text Message